Quick Start for Dosimetry Check and

 you want to see among dose from Dosimetry Check, foreign dose (from the

 planning system), and dose difference.
+Note

-Note only one thing can be tinted however.
 Type in a dose value and hit the enter key.
 Hit the Display in Current Frame button at

 the bottom of the popup.